-2.2.1 Recommended Slope Angle
+2.2.3 Recommended Slope Angle

 Given the simplifying assumptions described previously, the slope stability problem becomes a textbook "sliding block" where the forces acting on the slope are the same in all locations.
 This means that the stability of a proposed system can be determined simply by comparing the interface friction angle between various liner system components to the design slope angle.
 If the lowest ("critical") interface friction angle in the liner system exceeds the slope angle, the slope will be stable.
 If the lowest interface friction angle is less than the slope angle, the slope is potentially unstable and a sliding failure is possible.
-The analysis can also include a safety factor.
+The analysis can also include a safety factor, which is the ratio of the resisting force to the driving force.
+From Figure 2-2 it can be seen that: